Qiskit/qiskit/crates/README.md

   Our C extension is built as `qiskit._accelerate` in Python space.
 * `qiskit-cext` is the crate that defines the C FFI for Qiskit.
 It defines the C API to work with the Rust code directly.
-It has 2 modes of operation a standalone mode that compiles to a C dynamic library without any runtime dependency on the Python interpreter and a embedded mode where the API is re-exported from `qiskit-pyext` and used to accelerate Python worklows when writing compiled extensions that interact with Qiskit.
+It has 2 modes of operation a standalone mode that compiles to a C dynamic library without any runtime dependency on the Python interpreter and a embedded mode where the API is re-exported from `qiskit-pyext` and used to accelerate Python workflows when writing compiled extensions that interact with Qiskit.
 * `qiskit-accelerate` is a catch-all crate for one-off accelerators.
 This should be the end of the dependency tree and only be in the dependency list for the public interface crates: `qiskit-pyext` or `qiskit-cext`.
 If what you're working on is small and largely self-contained, and doesn't fit in another crate you probably just want to put it in here, then bind it to the C extension module in `qiskit-pyext`.